Stuyvesant Square: Park

 Stuyvesant Square Park, like many other city parks, was extensively rehabilitated in a more populist manner during the 1930s, when the 19th-century plan was modified by Parks Commissioner Robert Moses' landscape architect Gilmore D. Clarke, with the addition of comfort stations, playgrounds and other built amenities.
 The park reopened in 1937; the 1980s saw restorations of the two 1884 fountains, the preservation of the cast-iron fence, and relaying the original bluestone sidewalks in two ellipses, with renovated lawns, shrubs and flower beds.
 A few old trees, English elm and Little-leaf linden, still flourish.
 Further contributions to the park have included Gertrude Vanderbilt Whitney's Peter Stuyvesant (1941) and Ivan Mestorvic's Antonín Dvořák (1963, moved here 1997).

 The park is operated and maintained by the New York City Department of Parks and Recreation.
-The Stuyvesant Park Neighborhood Association works on behalf of park patrons in the surrounding neighborhoods to preserve the park's historic beauty.
+It recently completed the fencing and sidewalk reconstruction around the eastern half of the park.
+It is currently renovating the public bathroom in the same half of the park.
+The Stuyvesant Park Neighborhood Association works on behalf of park patrons in the surrounding neighborhoods to preserve the park's historic beauty and sponsor temporary art installations, like Judith Modrak's Nurturing Tree (through October 2026).